petmar0/SPLOTV2/Tutorial.md

 Satellite communication is accomplished through the use of the [SatUplink](https://www.sparkfun.com/products/retired/11088) shield and a [SPOT Connect](http://www.findmespot.com/en/index.php?cid=116) beacon.
 ####Controller
 Finally, the controller for the whole system is an [Arduino Uno R3](https://www.sparkfun.com/products/11021).
+##Construction
+###Spectrum Shield Modification
+The Spectrum Shield uses the same two pins on the Arduino to control its MSGEQ-7 chip as the power control for the SatUplink Shield.
+To get around this, the traces for pins 4 and 5 are cut on the